Search

 What is Image Classification?

-Image classification is the task of categorizing and assigning labels to groups of pixels or vectors within an image dependent on particular rules.
+Image classification categorizes and assigns class labels to groups of pixels or vectors within an image dependent on particular rules.
 The categorization law can be applied through one or multiple spectral or textural characterizations.

 Lung cancer classification model to analyze CT medical imaging in medical and healthcare AI applications